Amino Acids are wondrous things. Once you learn what they do in the body, you're almost struck with amazement.

 Maintain use on non-training days because muscle wasting is an arduous process that doesn't take your schedule in to account.
 Again increase the dosage with lean body-weight.

 That should give you a key list of the most popular Amino acids in bodybuilding today.
 If you managed to read all of this, congratulations!
 But as long as you learned something, my day is good.
-Should you be left with any questions about these or other amino acids, feel free to contact me.

 I know I mentioned it with some of the last ones, but the need for amino acids, or protein as a whole, increases with the bodyweight, the standard equation remaining 1 to 1.5 grams of protein per pound of bodyweight, so keep that in mind when supplementing with free form aminos.
 The bigger you are, the more you need.